An Open Letter to James L. Brinton, First Selectman of the Town of Washington, Connecticut

 If that is, in fact, his goal, one wonders whether the Town of Washington’s officials are competent enough to achieve it.
 If nothing else, they certainly seem to have blundered the roll out.

-All of this would feel comedic — a regular Keystone Cops episode — if I weren’t facing nearly $300 in costs, some portion of which (irritatingly) won’t even go to Washington, but to the out-of-state manufacturer of the speed camera equipment.
-Yes, they get a cut of every ticket Washington issues, and they have a multi-year contract with the town to make sure the cameras don’t get shut down before they collect their needed fees.
+As an additional irritant, some portion of my fines won’t even go to Washington, but rather to the out-of-state manufacturer of the speed camera equipment.
+Yes, they get a percentage of every ticket Washington issues (notably, the highest possible percentage allowed by law), and they have a multi-year contract with the town to make sure the cameras don’t get shut down before they collect their needed fees.
+Atop the administrative mishandling of most aspects of the ticketing process, that the Town of Washington would choose to work with a private company that has a profit motive to issue as many tickets as possible lends no confidence to the operation.

 As previously mentioned, I work in Washington.
 My route to work goes through both speeding camera areas on Old Litchfield Road.
-I drive it frequently enough that one would assume, in the two weeks that passed between my first violation and the actual notice of that violation, that I should have received more than a mere 4 tickets.
+I drive it frequently enough that one would assume, in the two weeks that passed between my first violation and the actual notice of that violation, that I should have received more than a mere four tickets.
 The reason I did not is because I am not a fast driver.
 I generally abide by all traffic laws.

 Comments